 Dayavu Home for Boys – Kannivadi, Tamil Nadu

 Welcome to Dayavu Home for Boys in Kannivadi, Tamil Nadu state, South India.
 Kannivadi is near the town of Dindigul and the foothills of the Western Ghats.
 It was the first of Bethania Kids’ homes, started 30 years ago with just 7 children.
-A long and bumpy dirt road brings you to Dayavu Home, but once there, you recognize the oasis it is for the 45 boys who live there.
+A long and bumpy dirt road brings you to Dayavu Home, but once there, you recognize the oasis it is for the boys who live there.
 As you drive through the gates, the porch across the front of the two-story building beckons you to meet the children.
 On the bottom floor of the building is an office, a sick room, the kitchen, a large room used for studying and meals as well as one dormitory-style bedroom.
 The second floor has two more large bedrooms and bathroom facilities.
-Behind the home is an additional bathroom, a large water tank and flat concrete area used for washing and drying clothes.
+Behind the home is an additional bathroom, a large water tank and a flat concrete area used for washing and drying clothes.
 It is a very large compound that includes a home for the caretaker’s family, a guest house, an open-air chapel and land for agricultural use.

 Hold the Hand of a Child in Need

-Meet the Boys of Dayavu Home
+The Boys of Dayavu Home

 The boys at Dayavu Home are there because they had no one to care for them.
 Some are orphans, some are semi-orphans and others came from dire family situations where poverty and trauma left them struggling to survive.
 The transition to the disciplined, structured life at Dayavu Home is sometimes difficult but made easier by the support and encouragement from the other boys who have had similar experiences.
 With the loving care of the staff and the daily provision of nutritious meals, health care and hygienic living, these boys soon flourish.
 They are full of energy and fun and also show great respect to the staff and to one another.

 It doesn’t take long for the boys to win your heart at Dayavu Home.
 The smiles on their faces and sparkles in their eyes are rewarding to see, especially as they have all experienced various forms of trauma in their lives.
 They take great pride in their tidy bedrooms, the plants they nurture and grow, and the art they create out of sand or flower petals.
 They are delighted to share these achievements with you.
 When you ask to take their pictures, they will comb each other’s hair to make sure each looks his best.
 Should you happen to notice a red seed lying on the ground and pick it up to look at it, before you know it you’re presented with handfuls of those seeds.
-Hearing them laugh as they are up to their knees in mud while playing in the irrigation ditches of the coconut grove brings home the realization that these boys have been given the gift of a childhood that includes joy and laughter, when their lives could have been so different.
+Hearing them laugh as they are up to their knees in mud while playing in the irrigation ditches of the coconut grove brings home the realization that these boys have been given the gift of a childhood that includes joy and laughter when their lives could have been so different.

 My name is Ananthakumar.
 I came to Dayavu Home when I was five years old and my parents were unable to care for me.
 I sleep in a bunk bed and have a locker and shelf where I keep my things.
 I like Dayavu Home very much.
 I especially like the playgrounds and the volleyball games.